Living in the Special Areas

-Special Areas is a great alternative for those tired of dealing with the hectic pace of city life and population pressures.
-However, Special Areas is more than agriculture as visitors and residents will find plenty of opportunities to explore the area’s cultural history, enjoy the many recreational opportunities and browse through the many locally owned shops.
+Special Areas is a great alternative for those looking for a change from the hectic pace and crowds of city life.
+Special Areas is more than agriculture as there are plenty of opportunities to explore the area’s cultural history, enjoy the many recreational opportunities and browse through the many locally owned shops.

 As a service provider, Special Areas Board provides a diverse set of services to the residents of this area.
-It is responsible for Municipal services, much the same as other municipalities in the Province, but it also acts as the Public Land Manager for roughly 2.6 million acres of public lands.
+It is responsible for municipal services, much the same as other municipalities in the Province, but it also acts as the manager for public lands (roughly 2.6 million acres) in the Special Areas.

 Municipal services include the maintenance of over 6,000km of local roads, operation of recreational parks, provision of emergency services and the delivery of water services to hamlets and rural users.